Jack000/Expose/readme.md

 ![a bunch of images](http://jack.works/exposeimages/folder.jpg)

-Expose is a Bash script that turns those folders into photoessays similar to [jack.ventures](http://jack.ventures) or [jack.works](http://jack.works) (my personal blogs)
+Expose is a Bash script that turns those images into photoessays similar to [jack.ventures](http://jack.ventures) or [jack.works](http://jack.works) (my personal blogs)

-If you're not a fan of that look, a [Medium-style theme](http://jack.ventures/sample/) is also included
+If you're not a fan of that look, a [Medium-style theme](http://jack.ventures/sample/inner-mongolia) is also included

 tested on Windows/Cygwin, OSX, and should be fine on Linux